This article has been previously published as a part of book Gallipoli Peninsula and the Troad: TAN Travel Guide by Izabela Miszczak

 The inscriptions on the walls of the tomb indicate that it was built in the late 6th century BC by a wealthy citizen of Dardanos called Skamandrios or on his behalf.
 The tumulus was the burial place for an extended period, until the 1st or the 2nd century AD.
 When it ceased to be used for this purpose, the entrance to the hall was closed by boulders, and its exterior masked by mud and debris.

 The discovery of Dardanos Tumulus occurred by accident, during construction works for a nearby cement factory, conducted in 1959.
-When the burial chamber was found, archeological research was undertaken by a team composed of employees of museums from Istanbul and Çanakkale, under the leadership of Rüstem Duyuran.
+When the burial chamber was found, archaeological research was undertaken by a team composed of employees of museums from Istanbul and Çanakkale, under the leadership of Rüstem Duyuran.
 After a long break, the next series of excavations was conducted in 1989.
 The motivation for the second round of research was a detected attempt of robbery of the tomb.
-The finds discovered during these excavations can be found in the Archaeology Museum in Çanakkale.
+The finds discovered during these excavations can be found in the Troy Museum.

 The contrast between the ideas concerning the tumulus acquired during a visit to the museum and the reality of the site, is tremendous.
 Dardanos Tumulus is an inconspicuous hill overgrown with weeds, hidden in the woods, and rarely visited by tourists.
 The entrance to the tomb is protected by robust grates though you can take a look inside between the bars.